caseysoftware/marvel-php/README.md

 This is a helper library for the Marvel Comics API - http://developer.marvel.com/

-It is modeled after the Twilio PHP Helper library because I think it's generally well done and thought through.
 This isn't official but should generally work except for the incomplete items in the TODO list below.

 All characters - no matter how awesome they are - are owned by Marvel Comics.